Caleb00004/Game-Boyy/README.md

 # About
 A web app that consist of 4 independent javascript and react Games.
-It was built to test my knowledge in comibining multiple javascrit components/apps into a single website. one of the Games was built with react CDN's. the Tenzies React.
+It was built to test my knowledge in comibining multiple javascrit components/apps into a single website. one of the Games was built with react CDN's. 'the Tenzies app'.

 It uses server side Rendering.